jvpoulos/diabetes_pred/README.md

 ## Code Files in `src/`

 - `data_loader.py`
 	- Loads and merges data from .txt files.
-Preprocesses merged data.
-Converts the processed data into a PyTorch Tensor, and saves it to file.

-- `data_splitter.py`
-	- Randomly splits the processed dataset into training (70%), validation (20%), and test (10%) sets.
-Saves the split datasets to disk.
+Randomly splits the data into training (70%), validation (20%), and test (10%) sets.
+Preprocesses datasets, converts datasets into PyTorch Tensors, and saves them to file.

 - `data_preprocessor.py`
 	- Further preprocesses the datasets by applying feature selection techniques and visualizes the extent of sparsity in the training set.